Monday

 Program Description & Details

 Help protect your backyard streams!
-Sign out a storm drain marking kit and paint a yellow fish beside the storm drains on your street.
-We have 4 kits available.
-The pavement must be completely dry before and after the stickers are placed.
-This is a good summer activity.
-For more information, email Cassie at allardc@dnv.org.
+Borrow a storm drain marking kit and stick a yellow fish beside the storm drains on your street.
+We have 4 kits available which each contain a mallet, fish decals, and a mini broom.
+The pavement must be completely dry for few days before and after the stickers are placed, which makes this a good summer activity.
+For more information, email ecocentre@dnv.org.

 Watch our How To Mark A Storm Drain video here: https://youtu.be/K6ezjyuAil0